 Shares of our Class B common stock, \$0.0001 par value per share ("Class B common stock"), have 10 votes per share, while shares of Class A common stock have one vote per share.
 Austin Russell, our Founder, President and Chief Executive Officer, holds all of the issued and outstanding shares of Class B common stock.
-Accordingly, Mr. Russell held approximately 81.8% of the voting power of our outstanding capital stock as of April 13, 2021 and controls matters submitted to our stockholders for approval, including the election of directors, amendments of our organizational documents and any merger, consolidation, sale of all or substantially all of our assets or other major corporate transactions.
+Accordingly, Mr. Russell held approximately 82.8% of the voting power of our outstanding capital stock as of December 31, 2020 and will be able to control matters submitted to our stockholders for approval, including the election of directors, amendments of our organizational documents and any merger, consolidation, sale of all or substantially all of our assets or other major corporate transactions.
 Mr. Russell may have interests that differ from yours and may vote in a way with which you disagree and which may be adverse to your interests.
 This concentrated control may have the effect of delaying, preventing or deterring a change in control of us, could deprive our stockholders of an opportunity to receive a premium for their capital stock as part of a sale of us, and might ultimately affect the market price of shares of Class A common stock.
-For information about our dual class structure, see the section titled "Description of Securities."